The algebraic boundary of the sonc cone: Introduction

 \section{Introduction}

 Describing the cone $\struc{\cP_{1+n, 2\delta}}$ consisting of all nonnegative $(1+n)$-variate homogeneous polynomials of degree $2\delta$ is a central problem in real algebraic geometry.
 A classical approach is to study the sub-cone $\struc{\Sigma_{1+n,2\delta}}$ consisting of all sums of squares (SOS).
 In 1888, Hilbert obtained the seminal result that $\Sigma_{1+n,2\delta} = \cP_{1+n,2\delta}$ if and only if $n=1$, or $\delta = 1$, or $n=\delta=2$ \cite{Hilbert:Seminal}.
-That these cones are distinct in general motivated Hilbert's 17th problem, which was solved in the affirmative by Artin \cite{Artin,Reznick:SurveyHilbert17th}.
+That $\Sigma_{1+n,2\delta}$ and $\cP_{1+n,2\delta}$ are distinct in general motivated Hilbert's 17th problem, which was solved in the affirmative by Artin \cite{Artin,Reznick:SurveyHilbert17th}.
 Further results describing the relationship between $\Sigma_{1+n,2\delta}$ and $\cP_{1+n, 2\delta}$ was obtained only recently.
-In 2006, Blekherman proved that for $2\delta \geq 4$, asymptotically in $n$, almost no nonnegative form is a sum of squares \cite{Blekherman:SignificantlyMoreNNThanSOS}.
-In the case of ternary sextics (i.e., $n=2$ and $\delta = 3$), the Cayley--Bacharach relation yields an obstruction for positive forms to be SOS \cite{Blekherman:NNandSOS}.
-Similar results hold in the case of quaternary quadrics (i.e., $n=3$ and $\delta=2$).
+In 2006, Blekherman proved that for $\delta \geq 2$, asymptotically in $n$, almost no nonnegative form is a sum of squares \cite{Blekherman:SignificantlyMoreNNThanSOS}.
+In the case $(n, \delta) =(2, 3)$ of ternary sextics the Cayley--Bacharach relation yields an obstruction for positive forms to be SOS \cite{Blekherman:NNandSOS}.
+Similar results hold in the case $(n, \delta)=(3, 2)$ of quaternary quadrics.

 While the boundary of $\cP_{1+n, 2\delta}$ is contained in a discriminantal hypersurface \cite{Nie:NonnegativityCone}, the structure of the boundary of $\Sigma_{1+n,2\delta}$, as a space stratified in semi-algebraic varieties, is more complicated.
 For ternary sextics (and similarly for quaternary quartics), Blekherman et al.\ showed that the algebraic boundary of the SOS cone has a unique non-discriminantal irreducible component of degree $83200$, which is the Zariski closure of the locus of all sextics that are sums of three squares of cubics \cite{Blekherman:Hauenstein:Ottem:Ranestad:Sturmfels}.
 Despite these developments, no complete algebraic description of the SOS cone is known.